Agent215/GeoTracker/README.md

 - Drop downs on filter screen should go away upon pressing outside of them.
 - User should not be able to select a date in the future on the calenders.
 - App loading error crashed on load occasionally happens.
-- Earthquakes don't show on animation play.
+- Earthquakes don't show on animation play

 ---
 ## References